NHOrus/srwq-compilation/episode-35.md

 "Are you mocking me, Lightning Wielder?"

-"Some one needs a huuu-uug...."
+"Some one needs a huuu-uug..."

 "...Who do you think you are?
 My mother?"